medex256/BinDesignWebApp/README.md

 ﻿# BinDesignWebApp

-""Frontend Pages are under templates section
+## Frontend Pages are under templates section

-""Please navigate to appwhole.py to see our full backend code
+## Please navigate to appwhole.py to see our full backend code